eljonny/TestCPP/README.md

    deploy the library, cmake-rls or cmake-nost-rls)

-In the Custom Targets... context menu option there are also, depending on the build configuration chose, ctest, cpack, clean, clang-tidy, cmake-nost-rls, and cmake-rls targets, which will, respectively:
+In the Custom Targets... context menu option there are also, depending on the build configuration chose, ctest, cpack, cppcheck, clean, clang-tidy, cmake-nost-rls, and cmake-rls targets, which will,
+ respectively:
  - Run the test suite for the library and, if the Debug configuration is selected, generate code coverage reports for the library code.
  - Create binary and/or source packages (depending on the build configuration selected), and if you're on a Linux distro that supports building RPM and/or DEB packages, will build those too.
+ - Runs CMake without actually running the build so the build system is generated with compile_commands.json, then runs cppcheck against what is defined in compile_commands.json.
+In this case, this is only the core library header and source files.
  - Runs the CMake clean command and completely removes the build directory, based on the selected configuration.
  - Runs the build with the TESTCPP_ANALYSIS_ENABLED build variable